mwhefner/datadash-application-template/readme.md

 ## Before You Begin

 Make sure that the RIEEE DataDash administrator has given you the permissions necessary to create a new DataDash application.
+This includes the necessary data server permissions and corresponding config file to include in your development directory.
+The RIEEE data server can only be connected to directly through a secure connection; off-campus development requires the use of AppState's secure VPN software.

 ## Installation and Getting Started